Indezine Logo

 Product/Version: PowerPoint 2016 for Windows

-1. Within PowerPoint, open both presentations, the source presentation as well as the destination presentation.
-Make sure no presentation files are open other than these two.
+1. Within Microsoft PowerPoint, open both the source presentation and the destination presentation.
+For greater clarity and ease of navigation during the process, ensure that no additional presentation files are open.

-2. Access the View tab of the Ribbon and click the Arrange All button, as shown highlighted in red within Figure 1.
+2. Access the View tab of the Ribbon and then click the Arrange All button, highlighted in red within Figure 1, below.

 3. Arrange All button